dev-ansh-r/dcalpwan-server-stack/DEVELOPMENT.md

 You may want to run this commands from time to time to stay up-to-date with changes to tooling and dependencies.

-## Running a development build of The Things Stack
+## Running a development build

-This section explains how to get a bare-bones version of The Things Stack running on your local machine.
+This section explains how to get a bare-bones version of The server running on your local machine.
 This will build whatever code is present in your local repository (along with local changes) and run in it using the default ports.

-If you want to just run a docker image of The Things Stack, then check the [Installation](https://thethingsstack.io/getting-started/installation/) section of the documentation.

 ### Pre-requisites

 1. This section requires that the required tools from [Development Environment](##Development-Environment) are installed.
-2. This repository must be cloned inside the `GOPATH`.
-Check the [official documentation](https://golang.org/doc/gopath_code.html) on working with `GOPATH`.
-3. Make sure that you've run `$ make init` before continuing.
+2. Make sure that you've run `$ make init` before continuing.
-4. If this is not the first time running the stack, make sure to clear any environment variables that you've been using earlier.
+3. If this is not the first time running the stack, make sure to clear any environment variables that you've been using earlier.
 You can do check what variables are set currently by using

 ```
 $ printenv | grep "TTN_LW_*"